Clement1290/DSC210_project/README.md

 1. **Adjacency Matrix Construction**:
    - Converts the input edge list into an adjacency matrix for analysis.

-2. **LeaderRank Algorithm**:
+2. **Algorithm implementation**:
-   - Identifies the most important nodes in the network using a supernode-based approach and power iteration.
+   - Identifies the most important nodes in the network using Eigenvector centrality, PageRank, and LeaderRank.

 3. **Top Nodes Visualization**:
    - Highlights the top 20 influential nodes in the network graph using color coding (red for top nodes).

-4. **Result Export**:
+4. **Result Analysis**
-   - Saves the LeaderRank scores of all nodes in an Excel file for further analysis.

 ---